 The Florida Department of Environmental Protection (DEP or department) is committed to protecting and restoring Florida's waters, and to providing sound, scientific water quality monitoring information.
 Comprehensive water quality monitoring and assessment is essential for water resource management.
-The goals of DEP's monitoring activities are to determine (1) the overall quality of the state's surface waters and groundwaters, (2) how they are changing over time and (3) the effectiveness of protection programs.
+This document articulates the overall goals, objectives, strategy and design of the department's Status and Trend Monitoring Program to meet federal Clean Water Act (CWA) and state of Florida legislative requirements for the determination of water quality

-This document articulates the overall goals, objectives, strategy and design of the department's Status and Trend Monitoring Program to meet federal Clean Water Act (CWA) requirements.
 Under the CWA, states are required to determine whether waters meet water quality standards (i.e., meet their designated uses or functional classifications), establish special monitoring for unique resources and support the evaluation of program effectiveness.
 Under Florida's laws and rules, DEP also is required to carry out various types of monitoring, including groundwater monitoring, and to coordinate monitoring activities statewide.